alexisbaxman/ancpbids_documentation/book/advanced_query.md

 ```
 ````

 ## Next Section
-In the next section we will cover how to create and store derivatives within a BIDS dataset and ensuring BIDS-compliant naming and structure.
+In the next section we will cover how to retrieve metadata from JSON sidecar files, access BIDS-specific suffix files and filtering entity key.